lanthack/lanthack-textproc/README.md

 # Text Processing

-This code was developed as a part of a one-day [LaNT hackathon](http://lanthack.org).
+This code was developed as a part of a one-day [RWL hackathon](http://randomwalklabs.org).

 ## Aim
 Investigate stronger relationships between word vectors.